sanskrit/raw_etexts_english/blogs/manasataramgini/2006-06-16_heading-into-the-great-unknown.md

 +++
-title = "Heading into the greatxa0unknown"
+title = "Heading into the great unknown"

 +++
 In a few hours we head into the great unknown.
 We thought last night